-Deirdre G. Johnson
+Deirdre G. Johnson, Chairwoman

 Ms. Johnson has represented insurers and reinsurers in coverage disputes involving variable annuity, general liability, surety, product liability, employment discrimination and environmental matters.
 She has handled dozens of reinsurance arbitrations in both domestic and international proceedings, including many Bermuda and London arbitrations arising out of a broad range of claim types.
 Ms. Johnson also represents mono-line insurers in disputes concerning financial guaranty contracts covering mortgage-backed securities, collateralized debt obligations and other asset-backed securities.
 She also represents primary insurers and reinsurers in insolvency proceedings and has counseled insurers providing Directors and Officers / Errors and Omissions / Fidelity coverage to the mutual fund industry.